-- Defective hardware such as drains, jacuzzi jets and fences.
+- Defective hardware such as drains, jacuzzi jets and fences.4

-Nevada law allows someone injured at a pool to sue the person who actually caused the injury.
-But often, the hotel is a proper defendant as well, either because:
+Nevada law allows you to sue the person who actually caused the injury.
+Though often, the hotel is a proper defendant as well, either because:

-- An employee was negligent in carrying out his or her regular job duties;
+- An employee was negligent in carrying out their regular job duties;

 - The hotel or promoter engaged in negligent hiring, retention or supervision of an employee; or